Chapter 33, Title 38 U. S. Code

 Monthly Housing Allowance

 A monthly housing allowance is paid directly to the student at the beginning of each month for the previous month.
 The housing allowance is prorated by the student’s length of service percentage.
-The monthly housing allowance paid equals the Department of Defense’s Basic Allowance for Housing (BAH) for an “E-5 with dependents” and the zip code of the school.

 Active duty personnel (including those on terminal leave) and their spouses utilizing transferred entitlement are not eligible for the housing allowance.
 Once separated from active duty, students (and their spouses) will become eligible to receive the monthly housing allowance on the first day of the month following separation.